johnkramorbhz/Scripts/unit_tests/CSE489/README.md

 For PA2, some files will have 4 columns instead of 3.

-If a CSV file have 4 columns, it means `friendly name,shell command, grad grade`
+If a CSV file have 4 columns, it means `friendly name,shell command,undergrad grade,grad grade`

 For PA2 experiments, it is divided by PA2 documentation.
 LOOK CAREFULLY for what it asks.
 Even though I don't think he will change anything.